nfslee/first_app/README.md

 # Roll Dice App

-- An app that allows the user to click a button which randomly changes the dice image to one side of the dice
+- An app that allows the user to click a button which randomly changes the dice image

 # Objectives

 - Learned fundamental Flutter & Dart concepts
-- Built custom and reusable widgets
+- Built custom, interactive, and reusable widgets from scratch
-- Built interactive widgets
+- Worked with stateless and stateful widgets